 NOTES: (1) Inspectors shall use risk informed insights together with other factors, such as engineering analysis and judgment, and performance history, to determine which temporary and permanent modifications will be selected for review.

 (2) NEI 96-07, Revision 1, Appendix E shall not be used by NRC staff in evaluating compliance with the provisions of 10 CFR 50.59.

+Additonal guidance associated with 10 CFR 50.59 can be found in IMC 0335, “Changes, Tests, and Experiements.”

 03.01 Temporary modifications.